chung-811/AT-AT/README.md

 ## 🔧 How It Was Made

 All parts in this model were reverse-engineered using physical LEGO bricks.
 I measured each part with vernier calipers to accurately recreate them in SolidWorks.
-The final assembly closely matches the physical model in both appearance and scale.

 ## 📌 Notes